graceliu/vid2trip/README.md

 Building Vid2Trip required overcoming several challenges:

 1.  **Hallucinations in Search:** Initially, the generic Google Search tool returned blog posts instead of videos, or hallucinated broken YouTube URLs.
-We engineered a specific `Youtube_tool` that validates link structure and ensures only playable content is passed to the pipeline.
+We engineered a specific `search_videos` tool that validates link structure and ensures only playable content is passed to the pipeline.
-2.  **Platform Blocking:** The transcription agent initially faced soft-blocks from YouTube (`list_transcripts` failures).
-We refactored the tool to use `yt-dlp` with temporary file handling to robustly extract auto-generated captions without triggering anti-bot measures.
+2. **Platform Blocking & Cloud Resilience:** The transcription tool initially faced aggressive IP blocking from YouTube, particularly when deployed to Google Cloud (Vertex AI) where datacenter IPs are flagged.
+We refactored the tool to use `yt-dlp` with temporary file handling and integrated **residential proxy support** to successfully bypass anti-bot measures in the production environment.
 3.  **Structured Output:** The itinerary builder initially struggled to produce consistent JSON while maintaining a natural conversation.
 We solved this by implementing a **"Tool-as-Schema"** pattern.
 We injected the raw JSON schema into the tool's docstring and explicitly instructed the model *not* to generate Python code wrappers, solving the "Malformed Function Call" errors we encountered during testing.

 ---

 ## 4. Future Work

-* **Multimodal Analysis:** Upgrade the `transcribe_agent` to use Gemini 1.5 Pro's native video ingestion to "see" visuals (e.g., reading menu prices or spotting scenic views) that aren't spoken in the audio.
+* **Multimodal Analysis:** Upgrade the `transcribe_videos` tool to use Gemini 1.5 Pro's native video ingestion to "see" visuals (e.g., reading menu prices or spotting scenic views) that aren't spoken in the audio.
 * **Geo-Spatial Routing:** Integrate the Google Maps API to optimize the itinerary order based on actual travel times between the extracted locations.
 * **Calendar Export:** Add a tool to push the finalized JSON directly to the user's Google Calendar.